B1nus/wezy/README.md

 - simplicity & friendliness
 - explicit error handling
 - memory safety
+# MVP (Minimum Viable Prooduct)
+- stdout/stdin
+-
 # Web editor
 crust has an official web editor where you can write and run crust code.
 You can find it [here](github.io).
 # Command Line Usage
-crust also has a command line utility for compiling and running crust code.
-Use it in the following ways:
+crust has a command line utility for compiling and running crust code.
+Here are the commands provided by crust:
 ```
+$ crust program.crs       Run
-$ crust program.crs       Compile
+$ crust program.crs -c    Compile to WebAssembly
-$ crust program.crs -r    Run
+$ crust program.crs -w    Compile to a Web Application
 $ crust program.crs -t    Test
 $ crust program.crs -d    Debug
 ```
+> [!NOTE]
+> crust is compiled to webassembly, the specifics of running webassembly is shown [below](#Installation)
 # Installation
-> [!TODO]
-# Webassembly
-crust compiles to webassembly and uses [WASI](#WASI) for important functionality.
-Run your program with `$ crust program.crs -r`.
+Install [crust.wasm](github.com/B1nus/crust/releases) and run it with your [favourite WebAssembly runtime](https://github.com/appcypher/awesome-wasm-runtimes).
+Here is an example of how to do that with [wasmtime](https://wasmtime.dev/): `$ wasmtime --dir=. crust.wasm`.
+This command runs the crust command line utility with access to the current directory.
+The: `--dir=.` is needed because WebAssembly is sandboxed by default and needs explicit permission to use the filesystem.
+Passing arguments to crust is as easy as writing them at the end: `$ wasmtime --dir=. crust.wasm program.crs -d`, this runs `program.crs` in debug mode.
 ## WASI
 The Webassembly System Interface ([WASI](https://wasi.dev/)) is a set of API's to perform certain tasks in webassembly outside of a browser context.
 For example [using files](https://github.com/WebAssembly/wasi-filesystem?tab=readme-ov-file#goals), [using sockets](https://github.com/WebAssembly/wasi-sockets) or [using webgpu](https://github.com/WebAssembly/wasi-webgpu?tab=readme-ov-file#introduction).
-WASI is still in its infancy and crust will introduce features once they are introduced to WASI.
 # Game Development
 ## Graphics programming
 > [!NOTE]
-> crust will soon have a module called `graphics` for writing to the screen.
+> crust will soon have a module called `graphics` for drawing to the screen.
 For lower level control of the graphics you can use the module `gpu` which gives you full control over the [webgpu graphics backend](https://en.m.wikipedia.org/wiki/WebGPU).
 Please keep in mind that it's very overwhelming to use webgpu directly.
 Most users (including myself) will be better of using the `graphics` module for their projects.

 > [!WARNING]
 > These modules are not currently available since [webgpu isn't yet supported by WASI](https://github.com/WebAssembly/wasi-webgpu?tab=readme-ov-file#introduction).
 ## Networking, input and audio
+The modules `input` and `network` have functions for taking input and networking respectively.
 > [!TODO]
-> Figure out the state of the modules `network`, `input` and `audio` in WASI.
+> Figure out the state of `audio` in wasi.
 # Types
 ```
+i8
+i16
+i32
 i64
-i32
-i16
-i8
+f32
 f64
-f32
 bool
 range
 array
 slice
+list
 ```
 You can always explicitly declare the type of a variable, but you don't need to. crust defaults to the `i64` and `f64` types if no epxlicit type is given, same goes for strings which default to `array_i8` and ranges which default to `range_i64` and `range_f64`.
 Arrays can be written as either a list of values `[1, 2, 3]` or a string `"Hello world!"` (which is just an array of `i8`).
 The `slice` type is the same as an array but with an unknown size at compile time.
-Create a dynamically sized slice with `slice_i32 dynamic_slice = list(i32)` (`i32` can be any type of your choosing).
+The `list` type is the same as a slice but with a dynamic size (heap allocated).
 Indexing is done with either a range of integers or just an integer, `slice = array[1..5]` and `element = array[3]`.
-Please note that any size of integer is allowed for indexing.
+Please note that any size of integer is allowed for indexing, they are all converted to `i32` under the hood.
 > [!NOTE]
 > crust will infer and coerce certain types and values.
 A smaller integer will implicitly coerce into a larger integer `i8 + i16 = i16`.
 Same goes for `f32` coercing into `f64` and arrays implicitly coercing into slices.
 Integers also implicitly coerce into floats to make expressions such as `1 + 1.5` valid.
 You don't need to write the length of an array in when initialising it `array_i32 nums = [1, -2, 5]` will be infered to be `array3_i32 nums = [1, -2, 5]`.
 > [!NOTE]